TSPcreate/BikeShare_Project/README.md

 - Calculate metixes such as mean, popularity etc
 - Present raw data at the end

+ Feel free to checkout the program if needed

 ### Files used
 Finished_Project.py
 new_york_city.csv